 Elena has over 150 publications and is co-editor of the books "Intelligent Vehicle Systems: A 4D/RCS Approach," "Performance Evaluation and Benchmarking of Intelligent Systems," and "Autonomous Industrial Vehicles: From the Laboratory to the Factory Floor."
-She has received two Department of Commerce Bronze Medals for Superior Performance and Technical Leadership and the Edward Bennet Rosa Award for research and development leading to standardized test methods for emergency response robots.
+She has received three Department of Commerce Bronze Medals for Superior Performance and Technical Leadership and the Edward Bennet Rosa Award for research and development leading to standardized test methods for emergency response robots.
+She is an IEEE Robotics & Automation Society Distinguished Lecturer.

 Prior to joining NIST in 1994, Elena worked in private industry.
 She held several management and development positions at the Structural Dynamics Research Corporation, focusing on geometric and solid modeling products.
 As an engineer in the Industrial Robot Division of Cincinnati Milacron, she received patents for her innovations in robotic arc welding and trajectory planning.
 While working on her Bachelor's in Engineering Science at the University of Cincinnati, Elena co-oped at Argonne National Laboratory and the NASA Johnson Space Center.